ewaloos/homepage/README.md

 Link: https://ewaloos.github.io/homepage/

-# **My first webstire**
+# **My first website**

 This is a test site, on which I learn how to use HTML, CSS and Javascript.
-In the upcoming weeks it will hopefully become more beautiful and professional :)
+In the upcoming weeks it will hopefully become more beautiful and professional! :)

 ## **Website contents**